Frequently Asked Questions

 To obtain a Hong Kong PPL, you have to:

-For more details on this topic, you may refer to Requirement Document CAD 54 PDF (PDF: 4.4MB)
+For more details on this topic, you may refer to Requirement Document CAD 54 (PDF: 4.4MB)

-Please note that CAD does not convert foreign Aircraft Rating onto Hong Kong pilot's licences and you are required to pass certain examinations and tests as stipulated in the conversion terms.
+Please note that CAD does not convert Aircraft Rating of ICAO's Contracting State pilot's licence onto Hong Kong pilot's licences.
+The conversion terms will be issued after assessing the applicant's experience, qualifications and relevant evidence.
+Applicants are required to pass certain examinations and tests as stipulated in the conversion terms.

 Baggage Limitation